movementlabsxyz/movement-hack/book/src/week_1/Developer_setup.md

 3. Based on the advice provided for a given project, reopen the repo in one of `move`, `movement`, `anchor`, or `solidity` [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers).

 We will also occasionally use Rust and Python to complete various programming examples.

+We will also discuss using our proxy service with the JavaScript.
+The `movement-dev` developer container provides an easy start place for this alternative means of interacting with the [subnet](https://docs.movementlabs.xyz/develop/get-started/deploy-and-interact-with-contract).